 Three of these four words are in pretty common usage for people.
 One is used in the names of stores or places.
 The fourth word is quite limited in use, it has a very specific meaning.
 They have a common ancestry from Old English and Germanic roots.
 These words have been with us for a long time.
 I do not see that changing anytime in the near future.

 Ware is a word that may not seem familiar at first glance.
 But it is widely used in different forms, it has three main definitions; so let’s look closer.
 Pottery ware can be bought at many places, it can be used to contain food or other items.
 There is also crystal ware, dinnerware, and others.
 This refers to things of a specific type or use.
 Items offered for sale are stored in a warehouse.
 These are noun forms.

 We are often admonished to be on guard, be aware, or most commonly beware.
 It means we are to take care and observe what is happening, be careful.
-Especially when using free Wi-Fi, beware of doing any banking on a free Wi-Fi network.
-This is used as a verb.
+Especially when using free Wi-Fi, beware of doing any banking.

 Ware has an archaic form also.
 The archaic form has the idea of being cognizant of your surroundings and events.